Heritage Projects

 Panel Process

-We make all of our funding decisions through a panel process in which a group of peers working in heritage assesses your application.
+We make our funding decisions through a panel process in which a group of peers working and volunteering in heritage field assesses your application.
 4Culture staff recruits the panelists with considerations for various factors such as geography, expertise, and conflict of interest.
 4Culture staff facilitates the panel but does not score applications or try to influence the outcome.
 If you are interested in learning how to become a panelist, please see our Get Involved page.

 This program implements two practices towards advancing equity.
 First, there is a question specifically asking if your project has a primary focus to center and serve historically marginalized people or communities in King County.
 The answer to this question will be scored against the Advancing Equity criterion, which holds the same weight as the other three criteria for this program—five points.